LambdaTest/documentation/docs/hyperexecute-cli-gui.md

 <img loading="lazy" src={require('../assets/videos/hyperexecute/cli-gui/step2.png').default} alt="project-hyperexecute" className="doc_img "/><br/><br/>

 ### Step 3: Analyze Project Details
-After uploading your project, the HyperExecute-GUI will automatically analyze your test scripts to identify the framework and language used.
+The HyperExecute-GUI will automatically analyze your test scripts to identify the framework and language used.
 The GUI will then verify and check all required dependencies to ensure your project is ready for execution.

 <video class="right-side" width="100%" controls id="vid">
 <source src= {require('../assets/videos/hyperexecute/cli-gui/step3.mp4').default} type="video/mp4" />